 As for my kids, they also have their own summer wardrobe of quick dry clothes.
 They know exactly what to put on if I tell them to get dressed for an adventure/water day, and they have enough tops and shorts that I don’t have to be doing laundry everyday.

 All my kids’ water clothes are from the Breathe On line at Old Navy and again, the All-in-Motion kids’ line at Target.
-My kids live in their Crocs all summer long (we always save a lot of money getting our kids’ Crocs on Sierra Trading Post).
+My kids have a mixture of Chacos and Keens for adventure days too.

 The more often you get out for hikes, trips to the creek, or even trips to the playground, everyone will learn what needs to be done.
 It can be helpful to consistently give your kids the same jobs each time you’re going out.
 They have a stake in the process and will do it better and faster each time.